 BKF worked in conjunction with the BART Earthquake Safety Program to upgrade seismically vulnerable portions of the original BART system.
 The project also included roadway/drainage improvements and upgrades to pedestrian/bicycle paths.

 BKF provided the civil engineering design and surveying for the award winning Route 152/156 Interchange Project.
 BKF prepared a Conceptual Design Report which included the development of ten geometric alternatives, incorporating various roadway, bridge, and tunnel configurations.

 Repairing and improving safety along a rural, ecologically sensitive, and highly utilized multi-modal roadway corridor provided challenges to improving 5.2 miles of Sir Francis Drake Boulevard in Marin County.

 For more than a decade, BKF Engineers has been assisting Santa Clara County, Stanford University, and Cities throughout the South Bay with the planning and design of various trail segments in order to complete the County’s northern trail network.
 Through this effort, we have studied more than 30 miles of trail alternatives and have completed more than 10 miles of trails that run along riparian corridors, within County and Caltrans rights of way, through residential communities and on Stanford University lands.

-The SR 4 (East) project widened SR 4 from a four-lane freeway facility to an eight-lane freeway facility from west of Contra Loma Boulevard to east of G Street.
+The SR 4 (East) project widened SR 4 from a 4-lane freeway facility to an 8-lane freeway facility from West of Contra Loma Blvd. to East of G Street.